invidian/secure-and-reproducible-arch-linux/README.md

 The time window to successfully attack such encrypted volume is a time where information inside is still considered safe.
 However, you may not know that the encrypted volume has leaked or you don't know what information an attacker already have.
 For instance, an attacker may already have some idea what form your Master Password is, which reduces the attack window.
+Or an attacker may try to trick you to leak your Master Password, for example by using hardware keylogger.

 If those volumes were not encrypted, attacker would have access to information inside immediately (in 0 time).